yzerlaut/paper/README.md

 ## Include references and choose citation style

-Reference are included in the text by a plain text citation style:
+References are included in the manuscript text with a plain text citation style:

 ```
 A landwark study on visual cortex (Hubel and Wiesel, 1962), ...